 Philosophical Theories of Colour

 Colour has attracted a great deal of attention from philosophers in recent decades because of its connections with major metaphysical issues including the nature of physical reality, perception and the mind.
 Unfortunately a substantial part of the discussion has been taken up with what appear to amount to semantic disputes over the one true referent of the word "colour".
 For example, eliminativism confines the term "colour" to perceived colour, and thus concludes that colours are illusory in the sense that they are perceiver- and species-dependant, while dispositionalism confines "colour" to the (psychophysical) disposition of lights and objects to cause an experience of perceived colour.
+These theories isolate different parts of the scientific consensus, from Descartes and Newton to the CIE, that we use the word "colour" in two senses, for a psychological perception and for the properties that we see as those perceptions.
 More eccentrically, colour physicalism equates the colour of an object with its particular spectral reflectance, classifying its "perceived colour" as merely the appearance of this actual, physical colour.
 Most of the major philosophical positions seem more or less compatible with current science on the process of colour vision, but colour primitivism on the other hand valiantly defends the position that colours are intrinsic, non-relational, and non-reducible properties of lights and objects.
 For an infinitely fairer and more authoritative outline of the philosophy of colour than I can provide, the reader should consult Barry Maund's entry "Color" in The Stanford Encyclopedia of Philosophy, written from the perspective of one of the leading exponents of the field.

 Page added January 15, 2017